apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Gypsy Rose Gave Wedding Ring Back to Estranged Husband, Family Heirloom**
+**Australian police shoot dead 'radicalized' teen**

-You can read more about it [here](https://www.tmz.com/2024/05/05/gypsy-rose-gave-wedding-ring-back-estranged-husband-family-heirloom-ryan-anderson/).
+You can read more about it [here](https://www.dw.com/en/australian-police-shoot-dead-radicalized-teen/a-68999810).

 ## Requirements
 - Python 3.8